Frangula californica: Description

 Frangula californica is a shrub 3–12 ft tall.
 It is variable in form across subspecies.
 In favorable conditions the plant can develop into a small tree over 12 ft tall.
 More commonly it is a shrub between 3-6 ft tall.

 The branches may have a reddish tinge and the new twigs are often red in color.
-The alternately arranged evergreen leaves are dark green above and paler on the undersides.
-The leaves have thin blades in moist habitat, and smaller, thicker blades in dry areas.
+The alternately arranged leaves are evergreen and glabrous or smooth without hair above; there is normally a waxy-white undercoating on the bottom.
+The blades are an ovate to elliptic shape, thin in moist habitat, and smaller and thicker in dry areas.
+The leaves are fully developed around May.